 Our Fraternity is working to intentionally create lasting change within our Sisterhood with an action plan moving forward.
 In coordination with that plan, we are seeking to identify, create and improve resources, experiences, training, and education within our Sisterhood for collegiate and alumnae members, staff, officers, and volunteers.

 We recognize that the immediate items listed below are not enough and we still have more to do.
 This is a long-term commitment and dedication to ensure lasting change for the Fraternity.

-While we finalize our action plan and resources, we wanted to provide a starting place for all of our Sisters to channel efforts into tangible ways to help start change now within ourselves and our communities.
 This page will be updated on an ongoing basis as our action plan, additional resources, programming, education resources, and more are released.

 - Continuing to research and educate ourselves about diversity and inclusion best practices from reputable organizations and how to implement them.

 - We are starting a book and movie/documentary review and discussion with a focus on the experiences of Black men and women in America.
 Our first movie discussion will be about Just Mercy.
 If you’re interested in participating, click here so we can follow up with you when dates and times are announced.
 We’ll share details about both of these opportunities on social media and this page as well.
 If you have any suggestions for future book or documentary considerations, please use the Contact Us form.